ConnectyCube/docs/src/content/docs/chat_bots/index.md

 This is a simple bot that simply reply back with origin message.
 Nothing especial.
 But you got the idea.

-You just need to put in `APPLICATION_CREDENTIALS` variable your Application credentials and in `BOT_USER_CREDENTIALS` variable - you bot user credentials.
+You just need to put in `APPLICATION_CREDENTIALS` variable your ConnectyCube Application credentials and in `BOT_USER_CREDENTIALS` variable - you bot user credentials.

+The complete source code of chat bot template is available https://github.com/ConnectyCube/connectycube-chatbot-template

-### Run our bot
+###  Step 6: Run our bot

 In terminal type the following command: